 Emotional Literacy is a profound and beautiful language available to everyone that can be implemented rapidly, safely, and with lasting effect.
 Learning how to become emotionally literate is one of the best investments that human beings can make for themselves, their children, and the future.

 Emotional Literacy is a key to taking advantage of all possibilities.
 It is basic to joy and enthusiasm for life and fundamental to your ability to love others.

-Focused initially on children’s emotional education, Ayman created Enchante Entertainment (www.kidseq.com), a media company dedicated to promoting Emotional literacy at home and for families.
-Enchante published a 21–book series on emotional literacy and a 6–book series on the magic of color.
-Enchante and its affiliates also created, produced and released two award-winning feature films and three television series for children.
-These were created in conjunction with media partners SONY, Warner Brothers and HBO, along with producers Norman Lear, actress Shelly Duvall and former Disney animator Jim George.
-In 2005, Enchante Entertainment assets were sold to Kidseq.com.
+Focused initially on children’s emotional education, Ayman created Enchanté Entertainment (now called Kids EQ), a media company dedicated to promoting Emotional literacy at home with families and at school.
+Enchanté published a 21–book series on emotional literacy and a 6–book series on the magic of color.
+Enchanté and its affiliates also created, produced and released two award-winning feature films and three television series for children.
+These were created in conjunction with media partners SONY, Warner Brothers, and HBO, along with producers Norman Lear, actress Shelly Duvall, and former Disney animator Jim George.